 (h) Stability information; stability information supplied to ships.
 Uses of hydrostatic data for stability, draught and trim.
 Adding and removing weights.
 Free surface effect, danger of slack tanks.

-Function (2): Cargo handling and stowage at operational level and the uniodding of cargoes
+Function (2) : Cargo handling and stowage at operational level

-Competence: Monitor the loading, stowage, securing, care during the voyage and the unloading of cargoes
+Competence : Monitor the loading, stowage, securing, care during the voyage and the unloading of cargoes

 Inspect and report defects and damages to cargo spaces, hatch covers and ballast tanks